List of DC Comics characters: T: Joey Toledo

-Joey Toledo is a character appearing in American comic books published by DC Comics.

-Joey Toledo was a drug dealer working for the 100.
+Joey Toledo is a drug dealer working for the 100.
 During a fight with Black Lightning, he is killed by Talia al Ghul and the League of Assassins after they become involved when trying to reclaim Merlyn's services.

 In the DC Rebirth relaunch, Toledo is resurrected and appears as a sleazy small-time entrepreneur before Tobias Whale's right-hand woman Miss Pequod kills him.

 Joey Toledo in other media

 Joey Toledo appears in the first season of Black Lightning, portrayed by Eric Mendenhall.
 This version is Tobias Whale's right-hand man and co-enforcer.

 Derek Tolliver

-Derek Tolliver is a character appearing in American comic books published by DC Comics.
+Derek Tolliver was created by John Ostrander and Joe Brozowski, and first appeared in Firestorm (vol. 2) #64 (October 1987).

 Derek Tolliver is the liaison between the Suicide Squad and the US government.
-He later turns on the team and Amanda Waller, for which he is killed by Rick Flag.
-Tolliver was created by John Ostrander and Joe Brozowski, and first appeared in Firestorm (vol. 2) #64 (October 1987).
+He later turns on the team and Amanda Waller, for which he is killed by Rick Flag Jr.